zixihong/Alexandria-Privacy-Policy/README.md

 External Services

-Google Gemini API
+DeepSeek API

-Selected text is sent to Google's Gemini API for AI-powered annotations This data transmission occurs only when you explicitly request an AI annotation Data sent to Gemini API is subject to Google's privacy policy We do not store the API responses beyond your local device
+Selected text is sent to DeepSeek API for AI-powered annotations This data transmission occurs only when you explicitly request an AI annotation Data sent to Gemini API is subject to Google's privacy policy We do not store the API responses beyond your local device